prsavla/cse15l-lab-reports/labreport3/labreport3.md

 ![output2](chatgpt3.png)

+Below you will find examples of how I applied this to my own code:

 1) The first interesting command line argument to use with file is -mtime which allows you to search for files based on their modification time.
    Here is the general scafollding: `find /path/to/search -mtime -7`.
 Will search for files modified within the last 7 days.